 #1 Chocolate Peppermint Trifle

-1 chocolate cake cut up into cubes
+1 chocolate cake (or brownies) cut up into cubes

 1 large box of chocolate pudding (add a couple of drops of Peppermint Schnapps to the pudding).
 Make the pudding.